eddiesigner/glow-docs/additional-features/tables.md

 # Tables

-If you want to add a table, you should use HTML code similar to this one:
+To include a table, utilize HTML code similar to the following:

 ```html
 <div class="gl-table-container">